Chris Broussard: TV career

 In 2004, in addition to his writing duties, Broussard began making regular appearances on ESPN as an NBA insider and analyst, and occasionally as a panelist on First Take debating sports topics with Skip Bayless.
 For the 2011–12 NBA season, Broussard was added to ABC's NBA Countdown pregame show as an NBA insider.
-He also spent three years as a sideline reporter for nationally-televised games on ESPN and ABC.
+He also spent three years as a sideline reporter for nationally televised games on ESPN and ABC.

 In April 2013, Broussard was criticized for comments he made on an ESPN Outside the Lines program about NBA player Jason Collins coming out as homosexual.
-Broussard had expressed his views on homosexuality and other sexual behaviors which he characterized as sins, stating "If you're openly living in unrepentant sin...I believe that's walking in open rebellion to God."
+Broussard had expressed his views on homosexuality and other sexual behaviors that he characterized as sins, stating "If you're openly living in unrepentant sin...I believe that's walking in open rebellion to God."
 He later released a statement clarifying his remarks, saying that he had merely offered his "personal opinion as it relates to Christianity," and conceded that he realizes "that some people disagree with my opinion and I accept and respect that."

 In October 2016, Broussard left ESPN for Fox Sports 1.
 He has stated that he left ESPN because the network's offer to return would have relegated him strictly to a reporter's role.
 At that stage of his career, he found FS1's offer to be more of a commentator, analyst and personality more appealing.
 At FS1, Broussard is a regular panelist on Skip and Shannon: Undisputed, The Herd with Colin Cowherd, First Things First, and Lock It In.
 On August 30, 2021, Broussard became co-host of First Things First, replacing former NFL wide receiver Brandon Marshall.

 In 2018, Broussard became co-host of a daily national radio show called The Odd Couple.
 His co-host is Rob Parker, another FS1 sports analyst.
 The Odd Couple can be heard on FOX Sports Radio and Sirius XM Channel 83.

+During an appearance on First Things First in October 2023, Broussard used the slur "retarded" while defending James Harden in reference to Nick Wright's statement regarding Harden's response to a trade sending him from the Philadelphia 76ers to the Los Angeles Clippers.
+He corrected himself saying "developmentally disabled" and apologized saying he had a cousin with developmental disabilities, who recently died.